 And of course, the Clones don't exactly have the most favourable deaths either.
 One that stood out was after his space fighter is destroyed, we see the Clone pilot's lifeless body floating in space amid the wreckage of his craft.

-Jabba's Rancor.
+Return of the Jedi has Jabba's Rancor.
 Unless you happen to be a Jedi, you ain't getting out of that pit alive... or in one piece (the Rancor bites a guard in half before swallowing him).
 We get to see this happen to an unlucky Gammorean guard.
 The same thing happens to a Green-Skinned Space Babe earlier, although they don't show it, we just hear her screams.

-Darth Maul's death in Episode One, he gets sliced visibly in half by a lightsaber.
+Darth Maul's death in Episode One, where he gets sliced visibly in half by a lightsaber.
 We watch the two halves fall down a pit.

 Rumor has it that the infamous decision to have Greedo shoot first was "necessary" to preserve the film's PG rating.
 Han's unflinching first strike was apparently PG-13 worthy.